ktrnka/faq-builder/blog_posts/linux_2014osx.md

 sudo tlp start
 ```

-'ve found that battery life while sleeping seems better, and it's a little better during normal usage (compared to balanced power mode all the time).
+I've found that battery life while sleeping seems better, and it's a little better during normal usage (compared to balanced power mode all the time).

+## Special note about Spotify
+If you use Spotify even via the deb package, be sure to minimize it.
+I found that the laptop was drawing 30-45W with Spotify playing in the background when not visible but not minimized, and only around 10W when minimized.
+This appears to be a common issue [1](https://community.spotify.com/t5/Desktop-Linux/High-CPU-usage-on-desktop-client/td-p/5264603), [2](https://github.com/flathub/com.spotify.Client/issues/223), [3](https://forum.garudalinux.org/t/spotify-high-gpu-usage/45648).

 ## Failed effort: Low-effort wattage monitoring
 Initially I wanted low-effort monitoring in the top bar.
 That led me to PowerTracker.